Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-You may have heard from other dog owners or from the online forums about how fish oil may be good for your dog.
+You may have heard from other dog owners about how fish oil may be good for your dog.
 But is it really true?
 There seems to be a surge in the tendency for dog owners to give supplements to dogs, but how much research is put into learning about potential side effects and interactions with other drugs?
-We often assume that just because a supplement is sold over the counter and is natural that there are few risks, but this is often far from true.
+We often assume that just because a supplement is sold over the counter and is "natural," there are few risks.
+But this is often far from true.
 Let's take a look at fish oil for instance, how does fish oil affect dogs and what do we need to be aware of so we can make an informed decision?

 Your favorite drug store has plenty of bottles on stock, but how good is it?
 And what benefits does it bring?
 What is fish oil?
 It comes in some appealing amber-colored capsules, but what is in it exactly?

 Fish oil is an oil derived from the tissues and belly cavities of oily fish.
 Generally, the most common fish used are oily fish from cold waters such as salmon, herring, mackerel, anchovies, and sardines.
-Not many foods on this planet contain omega-3 fats, the most common source being the fat of cold-water fish.
+Not many foods on this planet contain omega-3 fats, the most common source being cold-water fish.

 Fish oil is known for containing beneficial eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) which are commonly known as omega-3 fatty acids.
 Fish produce these fatty acids by eating microalgae or other fish that are rich in omega-3s.